How database development helps KNSB and speed skating move forward

 Translating wishes

-“Qualogy is truly a thinking partner”
+"Qualogy is truly a collaborative partner"

 Changing information needs